STARIONGROUP/DEH-MDSYSML/.github/ISSUE_TEMPLATE.md

 ### System Configuration
 <!-- Tell us about the environment where you are experiencing the bug -->

-- DEHPCommon version:
+- Cameo System Modeler/MagicDraw version:
 - Environment (Operating system, version and so on):
-- .NET Framework version:
+- Java version:
 - Additional information:

 <!-- Thanks for reporting the issue to DEH-MDSYSML! -->